-Asia’s oldest stock exchange is coming up with its maiden public offer and it will be one of the most anticipated upcoming IPOs in 2017.
+Asia’s oldest stock exchange is coming up with its maiden public offer and it may be best of the top IPOs in 2017.
 Following several regulatory hurdles and conflicts of interest, market regulator SEBI notified changes to its regulations regarding Stock Exchanges and Clearing Corporations on 1 January 2016.
 Draft prospectus was filed in September 2016 and BSE received SEBI approval in December.
 The stock exchange will not get any proceeds from the listing as all shares will be offered by existing shareholders but it will surely be a unique experience for retail investors who will get a chance to own shares of a stock exchange.
 The IPO will likely hit the market later this month, click here to get more information about BSE IPO.

 Right from beginning, BSE has been quite open to the idea of listing itself but the same was not true for bigger rival NSE.
 The exchange was reluctant to the point that it was accused of deliberately delaying the IPO process.
 Nevertheless, its board approved the IPO in June last year while also recommending an overseas listing.
 Finally, the company filed draft prospectus in December 2016 and its application is currently under review with SEBI.
 Like its rival, NSE IPO will also not generate funds for the exchange and will be purely an exit route for existing shareholders which include stalwarts like SBI, LIC, IFCI, IDBI Bank, Goldman Sachs, Stock Holding Corporation, Tiger Global and Citigroup.